Disease Guide ·Cancer Overview ·2026

 Breed-Specific Exclusions

-Some insurers charge higher premiums for cancer-prone breeds or exclude hereditary cancers.
-Read the fine print on hereditary and congenital condition coverage.
-Enrolling your dog young — before any lumps or symptoms — is critical for full coverage.
+Some insurers charge more for cancer-prone breeds or exclude hereditary cancers.
+Check hereditary/congenital coverage fine print.
+Enroll young - before lumps appear.

 🇺🇸 US Pet Insurance Guide